District II – Cimarron

 The Cimarron District is the Division’s northeastern New Mexico District and covers about 5.6 million acres with 60% (3.36 million acres) of state and private commercial forest land.
 The Cimarron District Office is located on Highway 64, just east of Ute Park.

-The Project Forester position is currently vacant for the Cimarron District.
+ALAINA OSIMOWICZ is the Project Forester for the Cimarron District.
+Alaina comes to us most recently from the Rocky Mountain Youth Corps but worked with the USDA Forest Service in California before that.
 The Project Forester assists landowners with forest management plans, provides on-site technical forestry advice, and inspects timber harvesting operations to ensure compliance with the Forestry Division’s harvesting regulations.

 SUSAN HOBROCK is the Cimarron District Business Operations Specialist.
 Susan joined the Forestry Division in March of 2022.
 She is originally from Topeka, Kansas, and lived in Colorado for a short time before landing in Cimarron.
 Her background is in banking and insurance.